 The FWC can either make a stop order (i.e. stopping an employee from continuing to unreasonably refuse contact or stopping an employer from continuing to contact an employee where they reasonably refuse contact or taking action against them for refusing) and/or deal with the dispute in other ways, e.g. by holding a conference.

-The right to disconnect will also be a workplace right under general protections, similar to an employee’s right to take time off if they are sick.
+The right to disconnect is also a workplace right under general protections, similar to an employee’s right to take time off if they are sick.
 These laws are protected rights all employees receive under the Fair Work Act.

 An employer cannot take adverse action against an employee because of their rights at work, including the right to disconnect.
-Adverse action may include taking disciplinary action against an employee.
+Adverse action may include taking disciplinary action against an employee or terminating their employment.

 Employees can also lodge disputes about general protections with the FWC.